dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/instantiate-v2.0.10.md

 **Return value**

-A promise that resolves to the initialized `CaptureVisionRouter` object.
+A promise that resolves with the initialized `CaptureVisionRouter` object.

 **Code snippet**